AdWiser

 You are paying Google for placements.
 This is not a “Not Provided” issue as in free SEO traffic.

-1. Calin Sandici Avatar
+• Calin Sandici says

 It beats me, Stanley, and I find it very frustrating as well.
 But it seems that frustration bears fruit sometimes, and in this case we can use Google Analytics to fill in some gaps left there by AdWords and AdSense.

-4. christian Avatar
+4. christian says

 dope.
 Thank you for the insight.
 I get it now.
 I was under the im,pression anonymous meant they were not logged in as Google users.